-- (a) This section provides flexibility from the requirements of this chapter when providing the number of bicycle parking spaces or showers and changing facilities required is impractical or contrary to other District regulations, or when it is unnecessary due to a lack of demand for bicycle parking. - (b) The Board may grant, as a special exception, a full or partial reduction in the minimum number of long-term or short term bicycle parking spaces required for a use or structure, subject to the general requirements of § 3104, the limitations of § 3508.5(c), and the applicant's demonstration of either of the following: - (1) Due to the physical constraints of the property, the required bicycle parking spaces cannot be provided on the lot or, in the case of short-term bicycle parking spaces, on abutting public space; or - (2) The use or structure will generate demand for less bicycle parking than the minimum bicycle parking standards require, as a result of: - (a) The nature of the use or structure: - (b) Land use or topographical characteristics of the neighborhood that minimize the need for required bicycle parking spaces, or - (c) A transportation demand management plan approved by DDOT, the implementation of which shall be a condition of the Board's approval, will result in demand for less short-term bicycle parking than the minimum bicycle parking standards require.
+When providing the number of bicycle parking spaces or showers and changing facilities required is impractical or contrary to other District regulations, or when it is unnecessary due to a lack of demand for bicycle parking, the Board may grant, as a special exception, a full or partial reduction in the minimum number of long-term spaces, the minimum number of short term spaces, or the quantity of shower and changing facilities required for a use or structure, subject to the general requirements of § 3104, the limitations of § 3531.10(b), and the requirements of this subsection:

-(3) The nature or location of the historic resource precludes the provision of bicycle parking spaces; or providing the required bicycle parking would result in significant architectural or structural difficulty in maintaining the integrity and appearance of the historic resource.
+- (a) If requesting a reduction in the amount of parking, the applicant must demonstrate one of the following: - (1) Due to the physical constraints of the property, the required bicycle parking spaces cannot be provided on the lot or, in the case of short-term bicycle parking spaces, on abutting public space; or - (2) The use or structure will generate demand for less bicycle parking than the minimum bicycle parking standards require, as a result of: - (a) The nature of the use or structure; - (b) Land use or topographical characteristics of the neighborhood that minimize the need for required bicycle parking spaces, or - (c) A transportation demand management plan approved by DDOT, the implementation of which shall be a condition of the Board's approval, will result in demand for less short-term bicycle parking than the minimum bicycle parking standards require; or - (3) The nature or location of an historic resource precludes the provision of bicycle parking spaces; or providing the required bicycle parking would result in significant architectural or structural difficulty in maintaining the integrity and appearance of the historic resource. - (b) A reduction in parking granted under this subsection shall only be for the amount that the applicant demonstrates cannot be physically provided, and proportionate to the reduction in bicycle parking demand demonstrated by the applicant; and - (c) If requesting a reduction in the quantity of shower and changing facilities, the applicant must demonstrate that: - (1) The intent of § 3531.9 is met; and - (2) Either: - (a) The use will not generate the demand for the full number of showers and changing facilities required; or

-- (c) A reduction in parking granted under this section shall only be for the amount that the applicant demonstrates cannot be physically provided, and proportionate to the reduction in bicycle parking demand demonstrated by the applicant - (d) The Board may grant, as a special exception, modifications or waivers to the requirements for showers and changing facilities in § 3531.9 if in addition to meeting the general requirements of § 3104, the applicant demonstrates that: - (1) The intent of § 3531.9 is met; and - (2) Either: - a) The use will not generate the demand for the full number of showers and changing facilities required; or - b) The property owner has an arrangement to make use of showers and changing facilities off-site, and that the showers and changing facilities will be reasonably available to long-term occupants of the use requiring the facilities.
+(b) The property owner has an arrangement to make use of showers and changing facilities off-site, and that the showers and changing facilities will be reasonably available to long-term occupants of the use requiring the facilities.